Introduction

 3. Ease of Integration:

-– Assess the ease of integration.
-The process should be smooth without requiring complex configurations or extensive technical expertise.
+Assess the ease of integration.
+The process should be smooth and not require complex configurations or extensive technical expertise.

 Evaluating Budget Considerations